oracle-cne/ocne/doc/experimental/phase1/kube-prometheus-stack.md

 ### Copy data from the old PV to new PV
 ***NOTE*** Repeat this section for each additional replica, changing both of the `claimName` fields by replacing the string `prometheus-0` with `prometheus-1`, for example.

+***NOTE***
+The pod YAML specified below will only start if the pod can mount both PVs at the same time.
+If that is not the case, then the pod will not start.
+Use the alternate method for copying Prometheus data as described [Copy Prometheus data via local system](../phase1/copy-prom-data-alternate.md)

 Create a pod YAML file that mounts both PVCs.
 ```text